netgroup/rose/docs/README.md

 The extension is available from 0.5 release.

+### SRPerf - a Performance Evaluation Framework for SRv6 implementations

+[SRPerf](https://srouting.github.io/SRPerf/) is a performance evaluation framework for software and hardware implementations of SRv6.

 ### SRv6 uSID (micro segment) implementation on P4

 [p4-srv6-usid](https://netgroup.github.io/p4-srv6-usid/) implements the SRv6 "micro segment"